outragedpinkracoon/outragedpinkracoon.github.io/_posts/2022-06-07-how-to-rock-at-one-to-ones.md

 * What's the biggest challenge for you right now?
 * Is there anything I have done lately that I could have done better?

+That last bullet point on making a feedback request takes a serious amount of courage.
+However, role modelling to your report on how being vulnerable and having the openness and humility to hear feedback is essential for building safety and you'll often get gold from it.

-There's plenty of reading about potential questions; for example, [Claire Lew](https://knowyourteam.com/blog/2020/02/19/how-to-coach-employees-ask-these-1-on-1-meeting-questions/) or [Lara Hogan](https://larahogan.me/blog/first-one-on-one-questions/).
+There's plenty of reading about other potential questions; for example, [Claire Lew](https://knowyourteam.com/blog/2020/02/19/how-to-coach-employees-ask-these-1-on-1-meeting-questions/) or [Lara Hogan](https://larahogan.me/blog/first-one-on-one-questions/).
 I'd encourage you to have a search and find out what works for you.

 ### Using An Agenda